oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/adb-excel-addin/adb-excel-addin.md

     ![Click Home > Addins.](./images/home-addin.png " ")

 3. In the Search text box, search for **Oracle Autonomous**.
-The **Oracle Autonomous Database Add-in for Excel** is displayed.
+The **Oracle Autonomous AI Database Add-in for Excel** is displayed.
 Click **Add**.

     ![Search for ADB addin.](./images/search-adb.png =65%x*)

     > **Note:** You also add the Excel Add-in as follows: Click **More Add-ins** > **STORE** tab > Search for **oracle autonomous** > **Add** > **Continue**.

-    The **Oracle Autonomous Database** menu is added.
+    The **Oracle Autonomous AI Database** menu is added.
 Click the menu to display the available options.

     ![Click the Addin.](./images/click-the-addin.png " ")

 You can now connect to your Oracle Autonomous AI Database instance to analyze and query the data.
 You will learn how to [connect to your ADB instance](#task7importaconnection) and [run Direct SQL queries in an Excel worksheet](#task8rundirectsqlqueriesinanexcelworksheet) later in this task.

-**How to Uninstall the add-in**
+**(Optional) How to Uninstall the add-in**

-If you have installed Oracle Autonomous Database for Excel for Windows using the Microsoft AppSource, you can uninstall it as follows:
+If you have installed Oracle Autonomous AI Database for Excel for Windows using the Microsoft AppSource, you can uninstall it as follows:

 1. Click the **Add-ins** icon from the **Home** menu.